“On the way” with Teresa Rodrigues

 There were 12 stages, that is, almost two weeks of walking.
 What was the itinerary and how did you prepare yourselves?

 Teresa: We didn’t plan the itinerary.
-We just kept going and after lunch, after one or two hours of walking, I saw the possibilities for lodging through the Camino Ninja app and booked the lodging.
+We just kept going, and after lunch, after one or two hours of walking, I saw the lodging possibilities through the Camino Ninja app and booked the lodging.
 The next day, without an alarm clock, we went on, not knowing where we would stop that day.
 We only decided if we were going to go to Tui or A Guarda, in Caminha.
 It was as if we let ourselves be guided.
 The only place I insisted on staying overnight was in Caldas de Reis, because I really wanted to enjoy those thermal waters

 .